cchanging/asterinas/docs/src/kernel/roadmap.md

 One of the biggest challenges for a new OS kernel is driver support.
 Linux has been widely accepted due to its wide range of hardware support.
-As a newcomer, Asterinas faces the challenge of implementing drivers for all devices on a target platform, which would take a significant amount of time.
+As a newcomer, Astros faces the challenge of implementing drivers for all devices on a target platform, which would take a significant amount of time.